On the energy landscape of symmetric quantum signal processing: Introduction

 this is referred to as the symmetric quantum signal processing.
 The simplest example is $\Phi=(0,\ldots,0)$.
 This gives $U(x,\Phi)=e^{\I d\arccos(x) X}$ and $g(x,\Phi)=\cos(d \arccos(x))=T_d(x)$, where $T_d$ is the Chebyshev polynomial of the first kind of degree $d$.

 Due to the parity constraint, the number of degrees of freedom in the target polynomial $f(x)$ is $\wt{d} := \lceil \frac{d+1}{2} \rceil$.
 Hence $f(x)$ is entirely determined by its values on $\wt{d}$ distinct points.
-Throughout the paper, we choose these points to be $x_k=\cos\left(\frac{2k-1}{4\wt{d}}\pi\right)$, $k=1,...,\wt{d}$, \ie positive nodes of the Chebyshev polynomial $T_{2 \wt{d}}(x)$.
-For any target polynomial $f(x)$ defined above, the solution to \cref{eqn:match_target} exists~\cite{LowChuang2017,GilyenSuLowEtAl2019}, and Ref.~~\cite{DongMengWhaleyEtAl2020} suggests that the solution can be restricted to be symmetric.
+Throughout the paper, we choose these points to be $x_k=\cos\left(\frac{2k-1}{4\wt{d}}\pi\right)$, $k=1,...,\wt{d}$, \ie, positive nodes of the Chebyshev polynomial $T_{2 \wt{d}}(x)$.
+For any target polynomial $f(x)$ defined above, the solution to \cref{eqn:match_target} exists~\cite{LowChuang2017,GilyenSuLowEtAl2019}, and Ref.~~\cite{DongMengWhaleyEtAl2021} suggests that the solution can be restricted to be symmetric.
 The existence of the solution implies that the problem of symmetric quantum signal processing can be equivalently solved via the following optimization problem

-\ie any solution $\Phi^*$ to \cref{eqn:match_target} achieves the global minimum of the cost function with $F(\Phi^*)=0$, and vice versa.
+\ie, any solution $\Phi^*$ to \cref{eqn:match_target} achieves the global minimum of the cost function with $F(\Phi^*)=0$, and vice versa.

 However, the energy landscape of the cost function $F(\Phi)$ is very complex, and has numerous global as well as local minima (see \cref{sec:numer}).
 This is already the case with the symmetry constraint.
 (Without the symmetry constraint, the number of variables is larger than the number of equations and there should be an infinite number of global minima.)
-Starting from a random initial guess, an optimization algorithm can easily be trapped at a local minima already when $d$ is small\footnote{An early attempt showed that even finding $\Phi$ with $d>30$ can be very costly~\cite[Apendix H.3]{ChildsMaslovNamEtAl2018}.}.
+Starting from a random initial guess, an optimization algorithm can easily be trapped at a local minima already when $d$ is small\footnote{An early attempt (not using optimization-based approach) showed that even finding $\Phi$ with $d>30$ can be very costly~\cite[Apendix H.3]{ChildsMaslovNamEtAl2018}.}.
 It is therefore surprising that starting from a special symmetric initial guess

-at least one global minimum can be robustly identified using standard unconstrained optimization algorithms even when $d$ is as large as $10,000$~\cite{DongMengWhaleyEtAl2020}, and the optimization method is free from being trapped by any local minima.
+which is independent of the target function, at least one global minimum can be robustly identified using standard unconstrained optimization algorithms even when $d$ is as large as $10,000$~\cite{DongMengWhaleyEtAl2021}, and the optimization method is free from being trapped by any local minima.
 Direct calculation shows that $g(x,\Phi^0)=0$, and therefore $\Phi^0$ does not contain any \emph{a priori} information of the target polynomial $f(x)$!